 The component catalog is a repository of reusable design elements that select device functionality and customize your PSoC device.
-It is populated with an impressive selection of content; from simple primitives such as logic gates and device registers, through the digital timers, counters and PWMs, plus analog components such as ADC, DACs, and filters, and communication protocols, such as I2C, USB, and CAN.
-See Example Peripherals on page 40 for more details about available peripherals.
-All content is fully characterized and carefully documented in data sheets with code examples, AC/DC specifications, and user code ready APIs.
+It is populated with an impressive selection of content; from simple primitives such as logic gates and device registers, through the digital timers, counters and PWMs, plus analog components such as ADCs, DACs, and filters, and communication protocols, such as IC, USB, and CAN.
+See "Example Peripherals" section on page 35 for more details about available peripherals.
+All content is fully characterized and carefully documented in datasheets with code examples, AC/DC specifications, and user code ready APIs.